poissonconsulting/shinybisonpic/inst/helpfiles/about.md

 ### shinybisonpic About

-The Ministry of Parks and Protected Areas in Alberta monitors wood bison by a variety of methods.
+Alberta Environment and Parks is piloting using remote game cameras to monitor the composition of wood bison.
-This app makes analyzing camera trap photos of wood bison herds easy.
-Raw data can be uploaded and explored and a cleaned data set ready for modelling can be downloaded.
+This app aims to make exploring and analyzing classified camera trap data fast and easy.

-- what the purpose of the app is
-- how it does it
-- who the app is for
-- version info
+Raw data is uploaded into the app, visualized and then prepared for modeling.